yosh778/YsVIII-tools/README.md

 Replaces a specific file from the input XAST archive with a new one.
 You must provide the correct filepath from the XAST archive as filename (example : flash/pl_const.plt)

+WARNING : both files must be the same size

 ## DAT
 ### Unpacker